 If wall suction or a suction machine is not available, a mucus extractor can be used to suction the infant’s mouth and throat.
 Because of the small risk of HIV infection, wall suction or a suction machine is best.

 Correctly position the head.
 The upper airway (pharynx) can be opened by placing the infant’s head in the correct position.
 With the infant lying on its back on a flat surface, slightly extend the neck so that the face is pointing towards the ceiling.
 Do not overextend the neck.

 If the infant is not breathing well after the airway has been suctioned and the head correctly positioned, move on to step 2.

-If after opening the airway the infants is still not breathing, mask and bag ventilation must be started immediately.
+If after opening the airway the infant is still not breathing, mask and bag ventilation must be started immediately.
 Keep the infant’s neck slightly extended and hold the mask firmly over the infant’s face.
 Most infants can be adequately ventilated with a neonatal bag and mask (e.g. Laerdal).
 Ventilation is the most important part of resuscitation and 90% of infants will start to breathe with mask and bag ventilation.
 It is very important that the infant’s chest moves well when ventilated.
 Usually mask and bag ventilation is given with room air.
 Giving mask oxygen alone often does not help.

 Ventilation is more important than oxygen.